-Southern Illinois University Edwardsville, in partnership with the Illinois Society of Professional Engineers Foundation, has developed and launched a homework hotline for local middle school students who need assistance with math homework.
+SIUE, in partnership with the Illinois Society of Professional Engineers Foundation, has developed and launched a Homework Hotline to support local students at grades 5-8 who need assistance with math homework.
+The Hotline aims to provide a service that is an educational asset to our local schools, students and parents by providing after-hours math assistance.
 The SIUE Homework Hotline is free of charge and staffed by SIUE students whose area of expertise is mathematics.
-The phone lines are open on Sunday-Monday, from 7pm-10pm.
+The phone lines are open Sundays -Thursdays from 6–10 p.m.
 Tutors can be reached at 618-650-3072.
-The program goal is to provide a service that is an educational asset to our local schools, students and parents by providing after hours math assistance.
-If you need additional information, please contact Liza Cummings at email@example.com or Cindy McAndrews at firstname.lastname@example.org.
+If you need additional information, please contact Liza Cummings at firstname.lastname@example.org or 618-650-3459.

 |[IMAGE: behavior clinic picture]||Attention and Behavior Clinic [ web site]

 Located in the Department of Psychology, the Attention and Behavior Clinic is designed to provide comprehensive ADHD assessments to children and adolescents in addition to brief consultation to parents and schools for management of inattentive, hyperactive and disruptive childhood behavior.
 Assessments typically include gathering data from a variety of sources including parents, schools, and the referred child.
 For more information, please contact Dr. Greg Everett .